lucasfsn/facebook-clone-k8s/README.md

 ## Deployment

-Update your system's hosts file by adding the following lines:
+Update your system hosts file by adding the following lines:

 ```bash
   127.0.0.1 api.facebook-clone.com